-Hub research has shown tests can detect ‘environmental DNA’, known as eDNA, in the soil and water animals use.
+Hub research showed that tests can detect ‘environmental DNA’, known as eDNA, in the soil and water animals use.
 This research approach can help monitor threatened animals, pests and culturally-important species.

-Hub researchers are at the forefront of using new eDNA technology to detect wildlife in the Top End, with the endangered Gouldian Finch (Erythrura gouldiae) as the test case.
+Hub researchers were at the forefront of using new eDNA technology to detect wildlife in the Top End, with the endangered Gouldian Finch (Erythrura gouldiae) as the test case.

 Feral animal management

-Hub research is supporting more effective management of feral pigs, cattle, horses and buffalo in northern Australia.
+Hub research supported more effective management of feral pigs, cattle, horses and buffalo in northern Australia.